xHookman/IGexperiments/README.md

 When the module is enabled, kill Instagram and go to settings, you will find an entry named "Internal"

-After you search for an experiment called "is_employee" and enable it to conserve the access when your Instagram is updated.
+Next search for an experiment called "is_employee" and enable it to conserve the access when your Instagram is updated.

 It might not work for all versions because classes name and methods name often change from update to another :/